 Cruelty Free Lifestyle

 When raising an animal for food, no matter how well you treat them, it is slavery.
-Even animals raised in the best farms still endure some form of pain & suffering.
-For instance, in order for a dairy cow to provide us with milk, their calves are taken away within two days of birth.
+Period.
+Even animals raised on the best farms still endure some form of pain & suffering.
+For example, in order for a dairy cow to provide us with milk, their calves are taken away within two days of birth.

-Up until recently, Scott & I only ate organic, pasture raised eggs.
-But after learning when egg laying hens stop producing, they are killed for food, we are holding off.
-I’m now looking to get eggs from farms with only rescued hens, living their whole life in open pastures, even when they stop producing.
+For some time, Scott & I only ate organic, pasture raised eggs.
+But after learning that when egg laying hens stop producing, they are killed for food, we eliminated eggs from our meals.
+For those who would like to still eat eggs, there may be one good option, but it could be a challenge to find.
+Try getting eggs from families with only rescued hens, who live their whole lives in open pastures, even when they stop producing.